-The hazard warning lights flash twice to indicate that the doors have locked.
+The indicator lights and hazard warning lights flash twice to indicate that the doors have locked.

 Note: the maximum distance at which the vehicle locks depends on the surroundings.

 After locking/unlocking the vehicle using the buttons on the RENAULT card, "hands-free" locking and unlocking is deactivated.